This post contains affiliate links! As an Amazon Associate I earn from qualifying purchases. You can read our full affiliate disclosure HERE.

 - Eat plenty of foods packed with Calcium (leafy greens, sesame seeds, sweet potatoes, carrots, etc.).

-- Increase the Omega-3 and Omega-6 consumption – take plenty of natural oils from coconuts, avocados, olives, flax seeds, and so on.
+- Increase the Omega-3 and Omega-6 consumption – take plenty of natural oils from coconuts, avocados, olives, flax seeds, or add some organic vegan supplements.

 - And of course – visit your dentist at least once a year!